Prepare for Your Dog's Whelping

 Dog 49 days pregnant leaking clear fluid.

-Pregnant dog belly dropped and milk sacs are forming?
+Pregnant dog belly dropped, and milk sacs are forming?

-The average gestational period of dogs is about 63 days or 9 weeks.
+The average gestational period for dogs is about 63 days or 9 weeks.
 In the 9th week, your pregnant dog's belly begins to drop because the puppies are now bigger and gravity pulls it making the pregnant belly sag.
 The greater the number of puppies inside, the greater the sag of the belly.
-Moreover, in the last week of your dog's pregnancy, the dog's mammary glands will become more active producing more milk in preparation for her delivery and you'll also notice some milk discharges.
+Moreover, in the last week of your dog's pregnancy, the dog's mammary glands will become more active producing more milk in preparation for her delivery, and you'll also notice some milk discharges.
 Additional signs indicating that your dog is about to give birth are restless behavior, increase in panting, loss of appetite, and sudden drop in her body temperature.
 Once your pregnant dog's milk sacs appear full, delivery will begin in the next 24 or 48 hours.
 Make sure you have prepared her a quiet birthing and warm area to deliver her puppies.

 My dog is about 8 weeks today, and her body temp is 99.4.
 Should we start expecting her to go into full labor soon?

 This is her first litter and she is a small dog.

 Yes, you should be expecting puppies within the next 24 hours after a temperature drop like that

 Are dogs' vaginas supposed to get bigger when pregnant?

 A female dog's vulva will swell when pregnant.
 This is a totally normal part of your dog's pregnancy.